Luan144/resize_images_bulk/README.md

 - Using zero padding grants that the image ratio is maintained.
 Without padding the ratio WILL be changed;

-- All images you want to resize are in folders inside the "datasets" folder;
+- All images you want to resize must be in folders inside the "datasets" folder;

 - Anything except for folders in the "datasets" folder will be ignored without warnings;

-- You will get a assertion error if the "datasets" folder is empty.
+- You will get an assertion error if the "datasets" folder is empty.

 ### Arguments to parse:
 -padding: use "padding" if you want resize using zero padding.
 Anything else will result in resizing without padding (default = "padding").